Welcome to The Web Pages of the Rover Car Club of Australia Inc.

 Two body styles were available, a 6-light saloon and 4-light sports saloon.
 The 6-light saloon had a rear quarter window (sometimes referred to a 6-window saloon) while the 4-light sports saloon had the lack of the rear quarter window (sometimes referred to a 4-window saloon).

 1,274 of 60 and 7,837 of 75 models were made before the car was replaced by the all-new Rover 75 (P4) at the end of September 1949.

 Rover Car Club of Australia Inc Membership

-Rover Car Club of Australia Is now on Facebook
+Rover Car Club of Australia on Facebook

 Rover Car Club of Australia Flickr Photostream